enkidevs/curriculum/python/python-core/control-flow-ii/chain-comparison-operators.md

 # True
 ```

-> 🤔 Is it possible chain separate variables like the following:
+> 🤔 Is it possible to chain separate variables like the following:
 *1 < x < 12 and 4 < y < 8*?

 ---